 Chloe Rothschild gives us a glimpse into her world as she asks us to “be patient and listen, not just to spoken words, but to all words, all forms of communication.”

-I’m speaking/ presenting at the ASA conference on communication.
+I’m speaking/ presenting at the Autism Society of America National Conference on communication.
 It is a topic I really want people to understand.
 It’s a topic that I myself didn’t understand for so long.
 If I am so articulate, and so verbal, why, how could it possibly be so hard to get words out, and thoughts into words?
 Why can I write or type but not say it?
 People have asked me, just tell me, and then inside a I panic because if I could just tell you I would.
 Believe me.

 I think lots of things, so many things, and have so much to share, so much to give and to help others.
 I am funny, kind, caring, a great friend, smart, and more.
 But how will people know this if they don’t even get to hear the true and real me, to hear my written in depth typed words.